JKReiff/MRF-Dictionary-Generation/README.md

 ## Project Goal

-The goal of this project was to train a neural network that learns the simulation of the MRF database, thereby significantly speeding up its creation.
+The goal of this project was to train a neural network (GRU) that learns the simulation of the MRF database, thereby significantly speeding up its creation.
 ![image](https://github.com/user-attachments/assets/d2073aad-3b12-41f0-8b32-f944737f4d41)
 ![image](https://github.com/user-attachments/assets/65a0c357-ae7b-4ab7-88e1-41ecf01166a9)